<iframe src="https://www.googletagmanager.com/ns.html?id=GTM-MVH6VT4" height="0" width="0" style="display:none;visibility:hidden">

 The most common roadblocks to safety are:

-1. Heavy lifting
+1. Heavy lifting hazards

-2. Awkward grips and postures
+2. Awkward grips and postures risks

-3. Repetitive tasks
+3. Repetitive tasks injuries

-5. Using poorly maintained tools
+5. Poorly maintained tools

-1. Heavy Lifting
+1. Heavy Lifting Hazards

 Many construction tools and materials are a challenge to lift -- weaklings need not apply.
 Just about everything on site seems to be heavy.
 Lifting 50-plus lbs. is hard on the body over time – especially if you’re doing it wrong.

 Heavy lids and other hinged equipment have been the source of not only sore backs, but broken fingers and concussions as well.
 Many companies use counterbalanced and motion-controlled lids and doors on their equipment.
 These technologies can reduce the weight of lids and other hinged devices from 100 lbs. to 10 lbs. -- or less.
-Check out our full lineup of heavy-duty industrial hinges below:

 There are other tools and devices that minimize construction hazards, from basic levers to more advanced tools like ergonomic pallet lifts and impact guns.